reactive/data-client/docs/guides/custom-networking.md

 `SimpleResource` can be used as an abstract class to implement custom fetch methods without including the default.

+> Note: If you plan on using [NetworkErrorBoundary](../api/NetworkErrorBoundary) make sure
+> to add a `status` member to errors, as it catches only errors with a `status` member.

 ## Fetch (default)

 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)